BatsResearch/taglets/README.md

 Then, run the below python script (this exact script is available in run_demo.py):

 (!!We recommend using GPUs to run the script below.
-It takes 30 minutes to run the script on 4 V100s.
+It takes 2 hours to run the script on 1 NVIDIA V100s.
 Please see the GPU/Multi-GPU support for instructions on how to launch the python script so that it uses GPUs and also uncomment the commented part of the code below)

 ```python